Wilsielouidor/configure-ad/README.md

 <img width="1435" alt="Screen Shot 2023-10-16 at 9 47 18 PM" src="https://github.com/Wilsielouidor/configure-ad/assets/142513380/0bd1498e-1ecd-494a-a3e0-0779dd164de8">
 </p>
 <p>
 Create Client VM (with Windows 10 as the image/3-2 vcpus storage).
 Use the same resource group and Vnet that was created from the first VM (DC-1) that was created.
-After the Client-1 has deployed then make sure to check if both VMs have the same vnet and are in the same region.
+After the Client-1 has deployed double check if both VMs have the same vnet and are in the same region.
 </p>
 <br />